swainson-fitz-michael-holness/Robotik-Js/README.md

 ![alt tag](https://github.com/Exogenist/algorithm-library/blob/master/img/header.png)

-# Various Algorithms in Javascript
+# Essential Algorithms in Javascript
 A journal of all the algorithms I've come across.
 There are two main sets.
 Those developed through the freecodecamp challenges https //www.freecodecamp.com and those I've picked up in different places.

 ### Motivation